Oxbern/CCube_API/README.md

 c.on(4,4,4);
 ...
   ```
 Compile and run the test, nothing appears !
 Deceiving I know...
-Actually, by calling `on(4,4,4)`, the device registers its led status table, but doesn't update the display automatically (Imagine you want to display instantly a sphere led, and not led by led display a sphere).
+Actually, by calling `on(4,4,4)`, the device registers its led status table, but does not update the display automatically (imagine you want to display instantly a sphere led, and not led by led display a sphere).

 5. So now the only last thing you want to do is update the display.
 Nothing difficult : just call the `displayDevice()`function of Controller:
   ```